Take the Next Step: Master of Science in Nursing

 The program enables you, as a current professional, to advance your knowledge and clinical skills in the rapidly expanding areas of survivorship training and cancer rehabilitation that have many unmet needs.
 You will become STAR Clinician® Certified upon completion of the 10 three-hour online STAR Program University Training Modules and graduation from DU—providing you an important distinction on your resume in the healthcare marketplace.

 The online Master of Science in Nursing (MSN) at Davenport University offers an advanced level of graduate study expanding on the knowledge, skills, and competencies acquired at the baccalaureate or entry-level nursing education program.
+The Master of Science of Nursing prepares post-licensure baccalaureate registered nurses in the advanced nursing role.
+It prepares individuals for advanced roles in practice, education, administration or other specialties, including nursing informatics, policy, and advocacy.

 Admission to the MSN program is competitive.
 We seek highly-motivated nurses who have obtained their Bachelor of Science in Nursing degree and desire to further professional development to advance their career.
 Once students have been admitted into the program, they become members of a cohort.
 This means that the same group of students goes through the program together.
 The cohort experience provides the students with the opportunity to develop a sense of community with their classmates as they study, network, and support each other in the graduate learning experience.
 The cohort learning experience begins with a two day residency at the Grand Rapids W.A.
 Lettinga Campus and ends with another two day residency for the NURS795 MSN Special Project or NURS799 MSN Thesis.